subamanis/mezura/README.md

 Below there is a list with all the commands-flags that the program accepts.
 ```
 --help
     Display this message on the terminal.
-No other arguments or commands are required.
+If more commands are provided, information will be displayed specifically about them.

 --dirs
     The paths to the directories or files, seperated by commas if more than 1,